Air Forces Panama: Disaster and humanitarian relief

 On occasion the division provided disaster relief assistance to Latin American nations using assigned and rotational aircraft and forces.
-In 1979, during the Sandanista insurrection in Nicaragua, the division evacuated United States embassy personnel, American citizens and third country nationals from Nicaragua.
+In 1979, during the Sandinista insurrection in Nicaragua, the division evacuated United States embassy personnel, American citizens and third country nationals from Nicaragua.
 In 1988 Volant Oak C-130s were dispatched to Jamaica to provide relief after Hurricane Gilbert struck the island.
 Similar relief operations were conducted in Antigua following Hurricane Hugo in 1989.
 Other counties that received this type of support included Guatemala, the Dominican Republic, Panama and Colombia.

 Training foreign air forces

 The division's foreign military sales responsibilities gave it the mission of training recipients on the equipment they purchased.
 For example, it trained Mexican technicians in logistics and maintenance for the new F-5s aircraft their country had purchased.
 Not all training was performed at the divisions bases in the Canal Zone.
 The division deployed mobile technical training units to Colombia, the Dominican Republic, Ecuador, El Salvador and Honduras.
 Division A-37 aircraft were used to conduct pilot training.